parinazn/parinazn.github.io/group.md

 <tr>
       <td><img src="{{ site.baseurl }}/imgs/icon.png" alt="avatar_icon"></td>
       <td> <b>Ishika Gupta (OSU ECE BSc, Summer 2023)</b><br><br>
 Ishika was a third-year BSc student in the ECE department at OSU.
-She worked on developed agent-based simulation tools to invetigate dynamic decision making on multilayer networks.
-She completed a summer internship in our lab as part of the TEK8 program, and continued working on tranlating her research experience into educational modules for local middle school classrooms during Autumn 2023.</td>
+She worked on developing agent-based simulation tools to investigate dynamic decision making on multilayer networks.
+She completed a summer internship in our lab as part of the TEK8 program, and continued working on translating her research experience into educational modules for local middle school classrooms during Autumn 2023.</td>
     </tr>

    <tr>